Cheburara/intern-decision-engine-backend/README.md

 1. Clone the repository.
 2. Navigate to the root directory of the project.
+3. Add execution permission for the 'gradlew' file.
-3. Run `gradle build` to build the application.
+4. Run `gradlew build` to build the application.
-4. Run `java -jar build/libs/inbank-backend-1.0.jar` to start the application
+5. Run `java -jar build/libs/inbank-backend-1.0.jar` to start the application

 The default port is 8080.